 Fluctuations in research and development expenses are primarily the result of variations in the level of tape-out costs related to new product development in any given fiscal quarter.
-In addition, any new process development programs requiring technology payments will cause our research and development expenses to fluctuate by fiscal quarter.
-During fiscal year 2006, our research and development expenses fluctuated between \$8.4 million in the fiscal quarter ended September 30, 2005 to \$9.1 million in the fiscal quarter ended December 30, 2005.
-Despite the extra fiscal week in the fiscal quarter ended March 31, 2006, research and development expenses declined slightly from the previous quarter primarily due to a reduction in certain expenses.
+In addition, any new process development programs requiring technology payments will cause our research and development expenses to fluctuate by fiscal quarter ended.
+Despite the extra fiscal week in the fiscal quarter ended March 31, 2006, research and development expenses decilined slightly from the previous quarter primarily due to a reduction in certain expenses.
 Research and development expenses increased in the fiscal quarter ended June 30, 2006 primarily due to an increase in contracted process development costs and an increase in tape-out expenses.
-The increase in research and development expenses in the fiscal quarter ended March 30, 2007 was primarily due to a one-time payment to PSI to license certain technology, an increase in contracted process development costs and an increase in tape-out costs for new product development.
-Our research and development expenses in the fiscal quarter ended June 29, 2007 increased by \$0.9 million from the previous fiscal quarter ended March 30, 2007.
+The increase in research and development expenses in the fiscal quarter ended March 30, 2007 was primarily due to a one-time payment to PSI to license certain technology, an increase in contracted process development expenses in the fiscal quarter ended June 29, 2007 increased by \$0.9 million from the previous fiscal quarter ended March 30, 2007.
 This increase was primarily due to higher contracted process development costs and an increase of certain new product development costs.
 In the fiscal quarter ended September 28, 2007, research and development costs remained essentially unchanged from the previous fiscal quarter.